Azzarox/JS-SPA-FrontEnd-Project/README.md

 ## Project overview:

 1. Sign-Up
 2. Sign-In
 3. View all created photos from other users and you respectively
 4. Create a photo
 5. Edit a photo
 6. Delete a photo
 7. Comment a photo
 8. Like a photo
 9. Search photo
 10. View your profile
 11. Edit your profile
 12. View your created photos in the profile page

+- 1, 2, 3 and 9 - Can be done with guest account
+- 5 and 6 - Can be done only if **YOU ARE** the creator of the photo
+- 7 and 8 - Can be done only if you are **NOT** the creator of the photo

 ***The Project is responsive***